-- 1. Batteries Make sure the four "AA" alkaline batteries are installed correctly, the labels on the battery holder will tell you which side is "up" and which side is "down".
-Use 2,000mA alkaline type batteries for optimum operating time between replacements.
-If rechargeable batteries are used, for optimum operating time between replacements, select ones rated above 1,600mA. - 2.
-Startup Procedure Make sure that the red EMS button is elevated prior to inserting the transmitter power key, by pulling it upward.
-Then insert the power key into the key-slot located on the top right-hand side of the transmitter handset (refer to diagram to the right).
-The transmitter status LED on the top-center location of the transmitter will display a constant green light for up to 2 seconds when the power key is inserted.
-Then press and hold the START/AUX pushbutton for up to 1.0 second to activate the receiver MAIN contact relay (depending on JP1 setting on page 15 & 16).
-Thereafter, the START/AUX pushbutton will become an auxiliary function, which can be used for light, horn, or other type of external application.
-When the command pushbutton is depressed, a blinking green light is displayed on the status LED telling the operator that the command signal is being sent to the receiver.
-Please refer to the table below for transmitter status LED display information.
+2. Startup Procedure Make sure the red EMS button is elevated prior to inserting the transmitter power key, by pulling it upward.
+Then insert the power key into the key-slot located on the top right-hand side of the transmitter (refer to the diagram at right).
+The transmitter status LED on the top-center location of the transmitter will display a constant green light for up to 2 seconds when the power key is inserted, followed by series of blinking green lights for up to 3 minutes.
+Press and hold the START/AUX pushbutton for up to 1.0 second to activate the receiver MAIN relay and transmitter pushbutton functions.
+If START/AUX pushbutton is not pressed after turning on the transmitter power, both receiver MAIN and all the transmitter pushbutton functions are ineffective.